asad-aali/asad-aali.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Asad is a research data analyst in the <a href="https://ibiis.stanford.edu/">Integrative Biomedical Imaging Informatics</a> (IBIIS) group at Stanford, advised by Dr. <a href="https://profiles.stanford.edu/akshay-chaudhari">Akshay Chaudhari</a>.
-His work focuses on developing artificial intelligence (AI) algorithms for clinical applications.
-His research interest spans:
+His work focuses on developing artificial intelligence (AI) algorithms for clinical applications, and his research interest spans:

 1. Biomedical Imaging
 2. Large Language Models